morosystems/mocha-redux-integration/README.md

 ### ESLint

-As a Mocha UI this library defines several global variables, which have to be specified in order for ESLint to recognise them.
+As a Mocha UI this library defines several global variables, which have to be specified in order for ESLint to recognize them.
 This is done by adding the following section to your `.eslintrc.json` (or adding them to existing globals):
 ```
-{
     "globals": {
         "feature": false,
         "scenario": false,